-Jack Thomas's story
+Jack Thomas's veteran story

 Jack Thomas was born in Broken Hill on 4 November 1919.
 He worked as a grocer's assistant before enlisting in Broken Hill in June 1940.